Yelp/mrjob/docs/guides/configs-all-runners.rst

     one command into another (see e.g.
     :py:meth:`~mrjob.job.MRJob.mapper_pre_filter`).

-    .. versionchanged:: 0.5.9
+    .. versionchanged:: 0.6.8

-       Starting with EMR AMI 5.2.0, :command:`/bin/sh -e` is broken, so we emulate the :command:`-e` switch by using :command:`/bin/sh -x` as our shell, and prepending :command:`set -e` to any shell script generated by mrjob. :command:`set -e` is not prepended if you set *sh_bin* yourself; you could add it with :mrjob-opt:`setup`.
+       Setting this to an empty value (``--sh-bin ''``) means to use the default (used to cause an error).

     .. versionchanged:: 0.6.7

        Used to be :command:`sh -ex` on local and Hadoop runners

-    .. versionchanged:: 0.6.8

-       Setting this to an empty value (``--sh-bin ''``) means to use the default (used to cause an error).

 .. mrjob-opt::
     :config: steps_interpreter